 Accounting rules require that we periodically review the carrying value of our properties for possible impairment.
 Based on prevailing commodity prices and specific market factors and circumstances at the time of prospective impairment reviews, and the continuing evaluation of development plans, production data, economics and other factors, we may be required to write down the carrying value of our properties.
 A write-down constitutes a non-cash charge to earnings.
 We may incur impairment charges in the future, which could have a material adverse effect on our results of operations for the periods in which such charges are taken.
-See Note B.9 to our audited consolidated financial statements included elsewhere in this prospectus for additional information.
+See Note B.7 to our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K for additional information.